-An exciting opportunity has emerged for the Canadian Business Ethics Research Network to host a three-day international symposium on resource extraction.
-“Revenue Transparency, Resource Development, and the Challenge of Corruption” will take place jointly at York University and Ryerson University in Toronto, Ontario, from May 17-19, 2017.
-Please note that there are a limited number of seats available for the public colloquium on Wednesday, May 17 ($75 Regular; $25 Students), while attendance on May 18-19 is by invitation only.
+An exciting opportunity emerged for the Canadian Business Ethics Research Network to host a three-day international symposium on resource extraction.
+“Revenue Transparency, Resource Development, and the Challenge of Corruption” took place jointly at York University and Ryerson University in Toronto, Ontario, from May 17-19, 2017.

 Symposium Themes and Description